d5vis/whosonduty/README.md

 A live tracker that displays the RA(s) on duty for each residence hall.
 [whosonduty](https://whosonduty.vercel.app)

-# whosonduty-api
+# project directory

-This tracker fetches its data from the whosonduty API.
-Access is currently private due.
+This tracker fetches its data from the whosonduty API (located in a separate private repository), which returns the list of current RA(s) on duty for the selected building.

+This app was built with React using TypeScript.

+- `src/`
+  - contains the main app component displayed on the app
+  - `utils/`
+    - contains abstracted API functions and all constants for mapping building codes to their string names.

 # Impact